-Modify Pattern
+Modify Pattern(s)

 The Modify Pattern function is common to all parameter settings menus.
-This function sets either the selected parameter or all parameters for either the selected track or all tracks to the current fader/knob values throughout the whole pattern.
-In Multi Mode there is also the option to modify only the selected track&pad in the pattern.
+This function sets either the selected parameter or all parameters for either the selected track or all tracks to the current fader/knob values throughout the current pattern or all patterns.
+In Multi Mode there is also the option to modify only the selected track&pad in the pattern(s).